Retainage Laws State Guides Educational Only

 Do all states handle construction retainage the same way?

-No. Retainage treatment can vary by jurisdiction, by project type, and by the governing contract.
-Public and private projects may also be treated differently.
+No. Retainage treatment can vary by jurisdiction, project type, contract language, and whether the project is public or private.

 Can I rely on a summary page instead of checking the law?